 the City Center neighborhood, has some outstanding things about the way it

 looks and its way of life that are worth highlighting.

 Notable & Unique: Real Estate

-The Venice City Center neighborhood is on the ocean, a bay, or inlet.
+Venice City Center is a neighborhood that is on the ocean, a bay, or inlet.

 In addition, vacant homes and apartments are a significant characteristic of this neighborhood.
 In fact, with 44.3% of the residential real estate vacant, the Venice City Center neighborhood claims the distinction of having a higher vacancy rate than 98.0% of the neighborhoods in America.
 This can either be because much of the property is seasonally occupied, like in many vacation areas, or that much of the real estate is more permanently abandoned.